Football Archaeology

 This article was previously published on September 24, 2022, on UniWatch.
 Read it at whichever site makes you happiest!

 Few college yearbooks of the late 1800s and early 1900s included color images.
 Over the next several decades, yearbooks increasingly used color illustrations on section title pages for the athletics section or individual sports such as football.
-Part of the attraction of these illustrations is that students created them who were peers of the athletes playing in the games.
+Part of the attraction of these illustrations is that the students created them who were peers of the athletes playing in the games.
 Most illustrations were as run-of-the-mill as the teams they represented, while others were exceptional, standing out in the otherwise black-and-white yearbooks.

 The images shown below were found in yearbooks published between 1907 and 1931.
-Their primary themes include ball carriers, cheering fans, and battered heroes soaking in the thrill of victory often draped in a blanket.
+Their primary themes include ball carriers, cheering fans, and battered heroes soaking in the thrill of victory, often draped in a blanket.
 Would other themes matter?

 The first image shows a beautiful UNC coed attired in Carolina Blue and waving a pennant.
 Gorgeous!